Autoregressive Bandits: REGRET ANALYSIS

 \end{restatable}

 Some observations are in order.
-First, when we set $k=0$ and $\Gamma=0$, \ie we reduce the ARB to a standard MAB, we obtain the tight regret rate $\widetilde{O}(\sqrt{nT})$ (in that case $m$, the maximum expected reward, is usually set to $1$).
+First, when we set $k=0$ and $\Gamma=0$, \ie we reduce the ARB to a standard MAB, we obtain a regret rate of $\widetilde{\mathcal{O}}((m+\sigma)\sqrt{nT})$, which is tight for standard MABs.
+The quantity $\frac{m+\sigma}{1-\Gamma}$ is the maximum value that rewards can achieve, as proven in Lemma \ref{lem:bounded_sequences}.
 As intuition suggests, the ARB learning problem becomes more challenging as the AR order $k$ increases and when the bound on the sum of the parameters $\Gamma$ approaches one.
-This is witnessed in Theorem~\ref{thr:RegretBound} with the dependence on $(k+1)^{3/2}$ and $(1-\Gamma)^{-1}$.
-The interplay between $k$ and $(1-\Gamma)^{-1}$ is interesting showing that even if two instances have the same sum of parameters (\ie $\Gamma$), the one with less coefficients is more easily learnable.
+This is witnessed in Theorem~\ref{thr:RegretBound} with the dependence of the regret on $(k+1)^{3/2}$ and $(1-\Gamma)^{-1}$.
+The interplay between $k$ and $(1-\Gamma)^{-1}$ shows that even if two instances have the same sum of parameters (\ie $\Gamma$), the one with fewer coefficients (\ie $k$) is more easily learnable.
+This is explained by the fact that our algorithm learns the individual parameters by means of a regression procedure learning to a $\sqrt{k+1}$ in the regret.
 Finally, suppose we run \algnameshort with a larger AR order $\overline{k} > k$.
-In such a case, the dependence on $(k+1)^{3/2}$ will be replaced by $(k+1)(\overline{k}+1)^{1/2}$, since the factor due to passing from external to policy regret (Lemma~\ref{lem:internal_regret_bound}) will always contain the true order $k$, while $\overline{k}$ appears because of the estimation processes.
+In such a case, the dependence on $(k+1)^{3/2}$ becomes $(k+1)(\overline{k}+1)^{1/2}$, since the factor due to passing from external to policy regret (Lemma~\ref{lem:internal_regret_bound}) will always contain the true $k$, while $\overline{k}$ appears because of the estimation process.
+Similarly, if we execute \algnameshort with a value $\overline{m} > m$, the regret bound still holds by replacing $m$ with $\overline{m}$.